AguaClara/Textbook/Filtration/EStaRS_Design.rst

 This length comes out to be around 2 meters which is much less than that required for an OStaRS!

+.. _fluidized_bed_headloss_variation:

 Fluidized Bed Head Loss and Variation
 ======================================

 One the depth of the fluidized bed is determined, the steady state head loss during backwash can be determined.
-Knowing this will inform later assumptions about realtive headloss in the system.
+Knowing this will inform later assumptions about realtive head loss in the system.

 The following expression is used to find this value: